 Faculty: two full-time and three part-time music and art teachers

 Grades 6 and 7—Visual Arts and Theater in semester rotation; classes meet three times per week.
-Music ensembles (Chorus, Concert Band, and String) meet twice a week all year
+Music ensembles (Chorus, Concert Band, and Strings) meet twice a week all year

 Grade 8—Visual Arts, Music, Movement, and Theater electives; students elect one course per semester, which meets four times per week

-Co-curricular Opportunities: Advanced Chorus, Concert Band, Jazz, and String Ensembles, and vocal and instrumental lessons
+Co-curricular Opportunities: Advanced Chorus, Band, Jazz, and String Ensembles, vocal and instrumental lessons

 Faculty: two full-time and six part-time music, art, and theater teachers